Terms and Conditions of Sale

 5.3.
 In light of 5.1 and 5.2 above, you acknowledge that this agreement does not create a solicitor-client relationship.

 5.4.
-Deliverables – including contracts, legal documents and other documents and resources - are supplied to you for your own internal use in the ordinary course of business and may not be re- sold or otherwise made available to any third party, including giving them to your customers and contacts as a sample contract.
+Deliverables – including documents and resources - are supplied to you for your own use and may not be re- sold or otherwise made available to any third party, including giving them to your customers and contacts.
 This would be in breach of your legal obligations and we always take action to protect our Intellectual Property Rights.
 You will be the Licensee of the Deliverables and more information regarding the ways in which you can use the Deliverables, and the limits on your licence, are set out in clause 11, Intellectual Property Rights.

 5.5.
-We sell standard contract templates and other documents and resources for coaches and other entrepreneurs.
-Any bespoke amendments will be subject to Charges based on the time we spend carrying out the work at our standard rate of £160 per hour.
+We sell standard contract templates and other documents and resources for to our clients.
+Any bespoke amendments will be subject to Charges based on the time we spend carrying out the work at our standard rate of £100 per hour.
 We shall always let you know before we charge you for extra work.

 5.6.
 We make every effort to provide you with the most accurate and up-to-date information.

 6.2.
-If you use our products and resources you acknowledge and accept that we do not provide you with an individual assessment of the suitability of our products and resources for your particular circumstances and it is your responsibility to decide whether our templates and other resources are suitable for you to use.
-If you have any doubts we recommend that you consult a legal adviser so that they can draft a bespoke contract for you.
+If you use our products and resources you acknowledge and accept that we do not provide you with an individual assessment of the suitability of our products and resources for your particular circumstances and it is your responsibility to decide whether our programs and other resources are suitable for you to use.
+If you have any doubts we recommend that you consult a specific practitioner so that they can assess, diagnose and or prescribe based on your individual requirements.

 6.3.
-To gain access to the contract template or membership you have purchased, you may be issued with a username and password, which you will receive during the purchase process.
+To gain access to products and services and or memberships you have purchased, you may be issued a username and password, which you will receive during the purchase process.
 You must keep this information confidential and you must not disclose it to any third parties.
 You are responsible for any losses we suffer if you fail to meet these obligations and if we learn that you have shared your username and/or password with anyone we reserve the right to terminate your access to our products and services immediately and claim damages from you for any losses we have suffered.
 You agree to notify us immediately if you know or suspect there has been any unauthorized use of your username or password.

 Charges and Payment

 7.1.
-Payment is required in full in advance for template legal documents.
+Payment is required in full in advance for services and products

 7.2.
 If you decide to withdraw from or cancel our products and services at any time for any reason (except in accordance with 14.1.2), you will still remain liable for the full cost of our products or services and you shall not be entitled to a refund.